elusivecodes/fQuery/README.md

 **Queue**

-Queue a callback on each element.
+Queue a callback on each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `callback` is a function that accepts `node` as an argument, where node is a *HTMLElement*.

 ```javascript